vpht1/andfz/README.md

 The length of time we retain your information depends on the type of information, and the retention time will not exceed the period prescribed by law.

-If you have cancelled your Andfz account and want to use our products and services again, just create a new account.
+If you have deleted your Andfz account and want to use our products and services again, just create a new account.

 | Information Type                  | Information                                                  | Storage Period                                               |
 | :-------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |